republican-creole

 When you do have such display, it means you are now in CLI.
 The router then is ready to receive commands.
 You can enter the following commands as a start.

 You may be asked to enter a password.
 If this is the case, you just enter the password.
-When the router is brand new or factory default, press ENTER on your keyboard should get you into enable/privilege mode; which shows something like this display
+When the router is brand new or factory default, press ENTER on your keyboard should get you into enable/privilege mode; which shows something like this display.

 If by pressing ENTER you don't get into enable/privilege mode and you don't know the password, then you need to do password recovery.
 There's a FAQ in this forum on how to do it.

-»Cisco Forum FAQ »Password Recovery Procedures
+»Cisco Forum FAQ »Password Recovery Procedures - proper BREAK key sending

-where the prompt changes from > to #.
+from > to #.

 Keep in mind that the output you are about to see might not exactly match to the following.
 The output basically varies; it highly depends on your router models and features activated or used.
 However in general, it should look something like this.